Wild Atlantic Way

 The eclectic festival last year hosted over 210,000 festival goers at 200 events across 33 venues, so you are guaranteed to find something to cater to your tastes.
 And be warned, everything from giant opera-singing dolls to enormous fire-breathing insects have been known to take over the city for street performances during the festival!

-So mark your diary now and come West to soak in the atmosphere, enjoy the world-class arts performances and explore all that Galway and Galway International Arts Festival has to offer during your Wild Atlantic Way journey.
+So mark your diary now and come West to soak in the atmosphere, enjoy the world-class arts performances and explore all that Galway and Galway International Arts Festival have to offer during your Wild Atlantic Way journey.

 Enter another world on Aran